LinkBroken/D-commerce/README.md

 - **Navigation**: Navigate between different sections of the application using React Router DOM.
 - **Animations**: Implement smooth animations using the AOS (Animate On Scroll) library.

+- **Product Search**: Implemented a search feature that allows users to search for products by name / title

 ### Technologies Used